Shoals Marine Laboratory: Wind, sun, and diesel power

-SML maintains three diesel generators and two green energy grids to provide electrical power day and night.
+SML maintains two green energy grids to provide electrical power day and night, with a diesel generator backup.
 Green energy grids collect power from the sun with photovoltaic panels and from the wind with a 10 kW Bergy wind turbine.
-Power collected is stored in sealed absorbed glass mat batteries.
-There are 52 batteries creating a storage capacity of 388 A·h at a nominal 48 V DC.
-Stored power is inverted to AC electricity for distribution to the island's 14 buildings.
+Power collected is stored in LiFePO4 and sealed absorbed glass mat batteries.
+The main grid consists of 48 AES LiFePO4 48V batteries (355 kWh, 88% usable), and the secondary grid uses 40 GNB AGM batteries (300 kWh, 32% usable).
+Stored power is inverted to AC electricity for distribution to the island's buildings.
 Diesel generators provide backup power.
 Over the past eleven years, addition of photovoltaic power generation with battery storage, along with sustainability and energy efficiency efforts, has reduced fuel needs by 80%.